 - Gravel becomes like cement: Over time, wet sand and dirt can clog up the gravel, and will prevent water from draining.
 It may be time to shovel out the gravel, and either replace it with new gravel, or simply spread it out, and rinse away any dirt, sand, or other debris, and shovel the clean gravel back into the well.

-- Window well not fastened properly to the wall: As your house settles, or simply due to the ground freezing and thawing over time, the window well can move, and come away from the house.
-This then allows dirt to start pushing in and can clog the drainage system.
-If this happens, the window well may need to be dug out again, and a new well attached to the home, plus a new layer of gravel.
+- Insecure fastening: As your house settles, window wells can become misaligned with the foundation.
+This allows dirt to push in and clog the drainage system.
+If this happens, the window well may need to be dug out again, and a new well attached to the home.
 Window wells should always fit tightly against the basement wall.

-- Water on the floor beneath the basement window: To see if the window well drainage is the problem, get a hose and run water into the well to see how quickly it drains away.
-The water level might rise a bit but shouldn’t come near the bottom of the window.
-If it’s running away as it should, there may be a completely different issue, such as a crack in the home’s foundation near the window, which is allowing water to enter.
+- Water on the floor beneath the basement window: To determine whether drainage is the problem, run water from a hose into the well to see how quickly it drains away.
+The water level may rise above its base, but shouldn’t approach the bottom of the window.
+If water is draining as it should, there may be a completely different issue, such as a crack in the home’s foundation near the window, which is allowing water to enter.

 Your home insurance provider will want to know if you’ve ever had water damage in your basement, and if so, what steps you’ve taken to prevent it from happening again.
-They may ask whether you have functioning drains in any window wells, so it’s a good idea to know what you’ve got.
-It may be a requirement in the building code in your area, but in some areas, only a good amount of gravel, and not an actual drain, is required by the code.
-Having well-maintained window wells and drains will go a long way to showing that you’re a responsible homeowner and care about preventing damage to your home.
+They may ask whether you have functioning drains in any window wells, so it’s a good idea to be aware of your home’s systems.
+Having well-maintained window wells and drains shows your insurance provider that you’re a responsible homeowner and care about preventing damage to your home.
 For more information, or to get a home insurance quote, contact Square One at 1.855.331.6933